CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

 3.  **Version Control**: Roll back updates with a single click to reduce disruptions.

-> "Track update success rates and user engagement in real-time" – Capgo [\[1\]](https://capgo.app/)
+> "Track update success rates and user engagement in real-time" – CodePushGo [\[1\]](https://capgo.app/)

-Capgo also supports staged testing by targeting specific user groups before a full rollout.
+CodePushGo also supports staged testing by targeting specific user groups before a full rollout.
 This approach ensures consistent performance and minimizes risks across your entire user base.

 ## Update Problem Solving